Your Website Terms and Conditions May Land You in NJ CourtAugust 2016

 It is advised that companies update their website Terms and Conditions immediately and review any language in all consumer-facing documents and communications that may waive TCCWNA consumer rights or violate “clearly established” legal rights.

-If you need help determining whether your Terms and Conditions violate TCCWNA or if you have already run afoul of the statute and need counsel, contact any member of our Information Governance Group:
+If you need help determining whether your Terms and Conditions violate TCCWNA or if you have already run afoul of the statute and need counsel, please contact:

 © 2016 Herrick, Feinstein LLP.
 This alert is provided by Herrick, Feinstein LLP to keep its clients and other interested parties informed of current legal developments that may affect or otherwise be of interest to them.
 The information is not intended as legal advice or legal opinion and should not be construed as such.